-In 2010 this direct transfer program served 1,708 beneficiary families and had a budget of US\$ 2.2 million.
-The mission and target population of the Abrazo program are significantly different from those of Tekoporã and Pro-País II.
-Abrazo serves street children, who are selected to participate in the program by "promoters" employed by the Children's Ministry.
-The objectives of this program are: i) to reduce poverty, ii) guaranty the rights of the child, and iii) provide integrated health, education and protection services to boys and girls who work in public spaces within the city (Imas, 2011).
+Tekoporã and Pro-País II.
+Abrazo serves street children, who are selected to participate in the program by "promoters" employed by the National Secretariat of Children and Youth.
+The objectives of this program are: i) to reduce poverty, ii) guarantee the rights of the child, and iii) provide integrated health, education and protection services to boys and girls who work in public spaces within the city (Imas, 2011).
 Social workers provide the families of participating children with psycho-social support, and if needed, families also receive basic food rations or "bonos solidarios" (vouchers).
-(TMC).
-The conditions which beneficiaries must fulfill include ensuring that the child continues to live at home, attends school, and is provided with necessary care.
+The conditions that beneficiaries must fulfill include ensuring that the child continues to live at home, attends school, and is provided with necessary care.